lekhrajdinkar/02-spring/01_aws/01_compute/03_lambda-01-saa.md

 - **provisioned concurrency**
   - configure it to have **warm start**, else cold-start.

 ---
+#### **5.7 CodeGuru**  (java/py)
+- **developer tool** powered by machine learning (ML)
+  - Identifies performance bottlenecks
+  - Offers recommendations to optimize CPU and memory usage, helping to reduce costs
+  - Enforces coding standards and recommends fixes for anti-patterns
+  - Detects common security vulnerabilities

+- When activated, Lambda adds:
+  - **CodeGuruProfiler layer** to function
+  - Env vars to your function
+  - `AmazonCodeGuruProfilerAgentAccess` policy to your function
+---
 ## B. integration with other services :green_circle:
 - **lambda trigger** patterns:  :point_left: